 Give the chicken a good rub with my BBQ mix or any one of your choosing.
-Let the chicken absorb the rub for 1 hour in the refrigerator.
+Let the chicken absorb the rub while you prepare the vegetables and other ingredients, for about 1 hour in the refrigerator.

-Heat oil in a paella pan over medium-high heat.
+Heat half the oil in a paella pan over medium-high heat.
 Saute the sausage until browned, remove and reserve.
-Add chicken skin-side down and brown on all sides, turning with tongs.
+Add the remaining oil and add chicken (skin-side down if using) and brown on all sides, turning with tongs.
 Add salt and freshly ground pepper.
 Remove from pan and reserve.

-In the same pan, make a sofrito by sauteing the onions, garlic, and parsley.
-Cook for 2 or 3 minutes on a medium heat.
+In the same pan, make a sofrito by sauteing the onions and garlic in the meat drippings.
+Cook for 2-3 minutes on a medium heat stirring regularly.
 Add the optional chopped carrots and cook while stirring another 2 minutes.
 Then, add tomatoes and cook until the mixture caramelizes a bit and the flavors meld.
-Fold in the rice and stir-fry to coat the grains.
-Pour in water and simmer for 10 minutes, gently moving the pan around so the rice cooks evenly and absorbs the liquid.
-Add chicken, chorizo, and saffron and heat through for 10 minutes.
+Fold in the rice and stir to coat the grains.
+Pour in broth, stir to combine and simmer for 10 minutes, gently moving the pan around so the rice cooks evenly and absorbs the liquid.
+You do not need to cover the pan or stir the rice while cooking.
+Add the chicken, chorizo, saffron and smoked paprika by dispersing it evenly throughout the mixture.
+Cook for 10 minutes more.
 Add the clams and shrimp, tucking them into the rice.
-The shrimp will take about 8 minutes to cook.
-Give the paella a good shake and let it simmer, without stirring, until the rice is al dente, which should take about 15 minutes.
+Cover with lid or foil insuring the clams have room to open.
+They will take about 8 minutes to cook.
+Uncover and give the paella a good shake and let it simmer, without stirring, until the rice is al dente, which should take about 15 minutes longer.
 During the last 5 minutes of cooking, when the rice is filling the pan, add the lobster tails and the peas.
-When the paella is cooked and the rice looks fluffy and moist, turn the heat up for 30 seconds until you can smell the rice toast at the bottom.
-The ideal paella has a toasted rice bottom called socarrat.
+When the paella is cooked and the rice looks fluffy and tender (taste), turn the heat up for 30 seconds until you can smell the rice toast at the bottom.
+The ideal paella has a toasted rice bottom crust called socarrat.

 Remove from heat and rest for 5 minutes.
-Garnish with parsley and lemon wedges.
+Garnish with cilantro lemon wedges.